brytonh/rat-groupme/README.md

 You'll need to host your file somewhere like pastebin, termbin, or dropfile.
 Ex. - cat file.txt | nc termbin.com 9999
 - Get the URL and use it to run your command in chat as such: upload URL OutFilePath

+_Please see screenshots folder if confused_

+Hope you enjoy, and don't hesitate to email me.